Forked lightning in the night sky with silhouetted trees

 Future features

 I have a long list of future features (there is also some technical debt to address…) on which I’d also welcome feedback.
-Let me know what you think about:
+There is a beta test version with trial features at https://trippler-aus.streamlit.app/.
+Currently includes trickle charging and elevation features.

 Feedback